CoherentLabs/GameUIComponents/docs/README.md

 # Adding a page

 All components must have an info page that explains what the component is and how to use it and an interactive demo page that shows how the component looks and how it works.
 Most of the documentation files are automatically copied from the source.
-Run `node scripts/transfer-doc-files.js` in the root of the repo to copy all documentation files[^1].
+Run `node scripts/transfer-doc-files.js` in the root of the repo to copy all documentation files[^1] or `npm run build:documentation` to build the components and copy the documentation files.

 1. The documentation pages are located in content/components.
 These are the markdown files that describe the components.
 They are automatically copied from the source of the component.
-2. The demo pages are located in content/examples/
+2. The demo pages are located in content/examples/.
 All demo pages must have a [front matter](https://gohugo.io/content-management/front-matter/) and the copyright notice comment:

 ~~~~{.html}
 ---